 - Remove the pie plate from the freezer and place a large piece of unbleached parchment paper in the center of the crust.
 Place pie weights or dried beans in a single layer in the center of the pie crust, on top of the paper.

-- Place the pie plate in the center of the preheated oven.
-Bake for 15 minutes or until just beginning to brown.
+- Place the pie plate in the center of the preheated 425°F oven.
+Bake for 15 minutes or until just beginning to brown on the bottom and edges.

-- Remove from the oven and remove the paper and pie weights.
+- Remove the pie plate from the oven and remove the paper and pie weights.

 - Reduce the oven temperature to 350°F.